railsgirls/guides.railsgirls.com/_pages/install/macos.md

 ## _5._ Check the environment

-Check that everything is working by running the application generator command.
+Check that everything is working by checking what Rails version was installed:

 {% highlight sh %}
 rails --version
 {% endhighlight %}

-Should output `Rails 7.0.4.2`.
+This should output `Rails 7.0.4.2`.
 A higher version is also good.

+You can briefly try to create a Rails app with the following steps.
+Create a new Rails app with the command below:

 {% highlight sh %}
 rails new myapp
 {% endhighlight %}

+Navigate into the directory of the app:

 {% highlight sh %}
 cd myapp
 {% endhighlight %}

+Start the Rails server briefly to make sure it starts properly:

 {% highlight sh %}
 rails server
 {% endhighlight %}

-Go to <http://localhost:3000> in your Browser, and you should see the Rails logo appear.
+Go to <http://localhost:3000> in your Browser.
+You should see the Rails logo appear.

+If at any point during this guide you ran into a problem and can't continue.
+Not a problem!
+Contact the workshop organizers and let them know about your problem.
+Most workshops have dedicated set up evenings or they can help you on the day of the workshop itself.

-Now you should have a working Ruby on Rails programming setup.
+If you do see a Rails logo in your Browser, you now have a working Ruby on Rails programming setup.
 Congrats!

 You're ready for the workshop.
 If you are preparing before the workshop, you don't have to continue with guides until the day of the workshop.
 See you then!